Generative Architecture: What Does It Entail?

 Designers use generative design architecture software, which serves as their assistant, meaning they can easily create new plans or layouts.
 Some good examples of generative architecture software options include NX, nTop Platform, Creo Generative Design and Fusion360.
 For example, NX from Siemens has become very common for engineers and architects because of its flexibility, ease of use, and design interoperability.

 One of the common applications of generative design is the design of the AU Las Vegas 2017 Exhibit Hall layout.
-You, too, can design high-end buildings and projects designs by following these steps.
+Generative design follows simple steps and uses feedback to make designs better at each stage.

 How Does Generative Architecture Work?